Planetside Full Archives

 Butt in the Chair: How Disability Changed My Writing Habits

-by Catherine Tavares Editor’s note: This piece is part of an occasional series titled Writing by Other Means, in which authors share personal experiences and industry intel…
+by Catherine Tavares Editor’s note: This piece is part of a series titled Writing by Other Means, where authors share personal experiences and industry intel around different production contexts and writing tools.
+It’s spring 2023.
+My desk is clean, my…

 How to Navigate the Publishing Industry with Social Anxiety